zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 Setup RabbitMQ (using Helm)

-### Helm
+## Set up RabbitMQ using Helm

 A complex application like RabbitMQ relies on several YAML files to define its various components.
-The next chapter will show how you can use Helm to simplify the deployment of RabbitMQ.
+The section shows how you can use Helm to simplify the deployment of RabbitMQ.

 The following Helm command uses the [RabbitMQ High Available](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha) Helm chart to create a [release](https://github.com/helm/helm/blob/release-2.14/docs/glossary.md#release) named rmq.
 This will create a two-member RabbitMQ cluster, and Portworx will mirror queues and messages between the nodes.